warren-sadler/pair-programming/README.md

 - [ ] **Understanding**

-  Candidate exhibits a clear understanding of React and Typescript Concepts. _Candidates may use Google for syntax and reference documentation_.
+  Candidate exhibits a clear understanding of React and Typescript Concepts. _Candidates may use Google for syntax and to reference related documentation_.

 - [ ] **Communication**